You must click the "Tax Summary" or "Calculations" button after you change the tax calculator inputs. Failing to do so

 As a result, this violation message occurs whenever the user enters

 a CPP/OAS value in the secondary earner column for a family type other

 than married seniors.
 To fix this violation click "OK" -

 the calculator will automatically set the appropriate entries to $0.

 may not have pension plan contributions in this model.
-Values will
+Entry set to

 The calculator assumes that seniors do not make RRSP or